DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 * **The Forgotten Seasons** - Find and enter into Runoff Caverns, which are very close to Lost Valley Redoubt (and/or read a note in one of the mercenaries' tents that serves as an alternate way to begin the quest).
 I recommend to be close to level 20.
 * **The Wheels of Lull** - Automatically after reaching level 20, can be finished after reaching level 35.
 * **Helgen Reborn** - **Must** be started after 5 days after you have finished the main quest *Unbound* to make sure that Helgen has bandits inside it.
 Otherwise it can work incorrectly.
-Recommended to be started at level 20. ._Note_ in the Bannered Mare can be activated to start the quest.
+Recommended to be started at level 20. _Note_ in the Bannered Mare can be activated to start the quest.
 * **The Tools of Kagrenac** - Join College of Winterhold and finish the side questline *Arniel’s Endeavor*.
 You’ll also need to have finished *The Way of the Voice*.
 A couple of days after you completed *Arniel’s